Greg Mertz, DVM

 Executive Director – Board Member

 She is responsible for raising the Center’s operating budget, which is approximately $1 million each year.
 Katrina developed and executed all of the Center’s fundraising strategic plans and has worked in partnership with the CEO and board of directors to develop and execute organization and program strategic initiatives.
 In 2009 Katrina became the Center’s executive director.
-In partnership with the CEO she developed the Center’s fee-for-service plan, which now raises 20% of the Center’s operating funds.
+In partnership with the CEO she developed and implements the Center’s fee-for-service plan, which includes the Odd Pet Vet commercial.
 She also continues her responsibilities for day-to-day management of Center staff, organization systems, board recruitment and management, media communication and community relations.
 Katrina is also responsible for developing and maintaining relationships with local, state and federal officials, both in Massachusetts and Washington DC.
 She holds a bachelors degree from Emerson College, Magna Cum Laude, 1987.

-Katrina’s other, most recent work, has included serving as the Massachusetts Tobacco Control Department’s spokesperson for an aggressive anti-smoking campaign.
+Katrina’s other work has included serving as the Massachusetts Tobacco Control Department’s spokesperson for an aggressive anti-smoking campaign.
 Katrina was featured in statewide commercials, radio public service announcements, build boards, newspapers and on the web.
 Some of her work can be seen at fightforyourlife.org

 For Katrina, the work at the Center is a cause, not a job.
 Her dedication to environmental education and her love of animals developed through the examples of her family.
-Katrina’s major interest is her family, which includes children, Jack 18 and Emily 16.
-Most hours away from the Center are spent volunteering in activities associated with her children and in promoting their interests, which most recently includes crew and teaching her kids to operate watercraft solo.
-Katrina’s family includes dogs Daisy and Waffle, cats Skittles and Cheese Kitty and has also included iguanas, snakes and rats over the years.
-Through leadership from her children, her family has also included rescued cats and dogs.
+Katrina’s family includes dogs Daisy, Ted and Waffle, cats Skittles, Cheese Kitty and Douglas, has also included iguanas, snakes and rats over the years.

 Wildlife Veterinarian – Hospital Chief of Staff and Director of Student Internship Program